The Principle and Application of Maser Navigation: Maser signal process in astronomy Vs The requires of engineer project Vs The reliable of technique

-Navigation of use maser just for a continuous spectral line signal during the different mission time which during tens of minutes to several years.
-When I penetrate the system of maser navigation as one systems engineering, I think navigation system use maser is feasible absolutely.
-Some modern digital signal processing(DSP) technique can apply to maser signal navigation which include weak signal detection, signal enhancement, signal reconstruct et al. Maser spectral line is gaussian for the thermal motion of molecule, but the complex surrounding for example turbulence make profile become complex.
-In navigation, we just need the information from phase, so we can magnify the weak maser profile signal through normalizing it to a gaussian signal or plus a gaussian signal.
+The light frequency comb have developed in recently \citep{hall06,h06} that will play key role in maser navigation.
+A laser frequency comb that enables radial velocity measurements with a precision of $1\ {\rm cms^{-1}}$ \citep{lbf+08}.
+If we can achieve the similar instrument in microwave, we can have easily finish maser navigation.
+The atomic clock has the advantage that keep time in short timescale.
+Pulsar especially millisecond pulsars (MSP) be thought the nature’s most stable clocks \citep{t91}.
+The data show some pulsar stability than atomic clock in timescale than one year \citep{mte97}.
+When integrated it, even plus light frequency comb clock in the future, that will satisfied with maser navigation.
+Some modern digital signal processing (DSP) technique can apply to maser signal navigation which include weak signal detection, signal enhancement, signal reconstruct et al. Maser spectral line is Gaussian for the thermal motion of molecule, but the complex surrounding for example turbulence make profile become complex.
+In navigation, we just need the information from phase, so we can magnify the weak maser profile signal through normalizing it to a Gaussian signal or plus a Gaussian signal.
 The navigation system must leave a copy of raw data to astronomer for the best filter is construct a good noise model by it.

-Dong Jiang analysis the special parabolic dish use in spacecraft to achieve pulsar tracker, the phased array antenna to achieve pulsar sensor, and the phased array feed can apply in pulsar sensor when use one dish\citep{dj08a}.
+Dong Jiang analysis the special parabolic dish use in spacecraft to achieve pulsar tracker, the phased array antenna to achieve pulsar sensor, and the phased array feed can apply in pulsar sensor when use one dish \citep{dj08a}.
 The similar technique can use to maser sensor in navigation.
 The phased array antenna or feed can receive several radio celestial which include different maser or pulsar simultaneous.
-With electronic technique development, high speed analog-to-digital converter (ADC) obtain order of $Gigabyte^{-s}$ easily, field-programmable gate array (FPGA), multi-core multi-PC cluster and graphics processing unit(GPU) all apply to scientific computing, and plan 9 as a an open-source distributed system have been tested by the creators of Unix from Bell Labs.
-If the Plan 9 can fuse Multi-core CPU, GPU and FPGA, construct one computing server and use different advantage of it, That will easily finish many scientific computation which include reduce different radio sources.
+With electronic technique development, high speed analog-to-digital converter (ADC) obtain order of ${\rm Gigabyte^{-s}}$ easily, field-programmable gate array (FPGA), multi-core multi-PC cluster and graphics processing unit (GPU) all apply to scientific computing.
+If we can fuse Multi-core CPU, GPU and FPGA, construct one computing server and use different advantage of it, That will easily finish many scientific computation which include reduce different radio sources.